 A. In regard to Item 1 of the Notice pertaining to ExxonMobil's failure to give particular attention to pipe under thermal insulation during inspections, ExxonMobil must identify all jurisdictional pipelines with thermal insulation for its Wyoming CO2 pipeline system.
-If a pipe segment is identified as having thermal insulation, ExxonMobil must provide the last two cycles of atmospheric corrosion inspections for that pipe segment that details the condition of the pipe underneath the insulation, and pictures showing that the pipeline can be inspected underneath the insulation.
-If the insulated pipe cannot be inspected in accordance with the requirements of § 195.583(b) and ExxonMobil's atmospheric corrosion inspection procedures, ExxonMobil must modify or remove the insulation.
-After modification or removal of the insulation, ExxonMobil must conduct atmospheric corrosion inspections of those pipelines.
+If a pipe segment is identified as having thermal insulation, ExxonMobil must provide the last two cycles of atmospheric corrosion inspections for that pipe segment that details the condition of the pipe underneath the insulation.
+If the insulated pipe cannot be inspected in accordance with the requirements of § 195.583(b) and ExxonMobil's atmospheric corrosion inspection or removal of the insulation, ExxonMobil must modify or remove the insulation.
+After modification or removal of those pipelines.